 What Is the Disneyland Paris Dragon?

-If you’re visiting Disneyland Paris for the first time, you might be wondering what this mythical dragon actually IS.
+If you’re visiting Disneyland Paris for the first time or trying to pin down your itinerary, you might be wondering what this mythical dragon actually IS.

 Well, it’s an absolutely incredible animatronic that’s housed underneath the Sleeping Beauty Castle.